remirror/remirror/packages/jest-prosemirror/readme.md

 Create a test prosemirror editor.

-The call to create editor can be chained with various commands to enable testing of the editor at each step along it's state without the need for intermediate holding variables.
+The call to create editor can be chained with various commands to enable testing of the editor at each step without the need for intermediate holding variables.

 ```ts
 import { createEditor, doc, p } from 'jest-remirror';